kristinalviv/cloud_computing/README.md

 ## Haunting CVEs

 Project intent to show how to find CVEs in real docker image.
-Trivy is used as a scanner.
+Trivy and Grype are used as a scanners.

-Trivy is an open source tool focused on detecting vulnerabilities in OS-level packages,IaC misconfigurations, SBOM discovery, Cloud scanning, Kubernetes security risks, and more.
+**Trivy** is an open source tool focused on detecting vulnerabilities in OS-level packages,IaC misconfigurations, SBOM discovery, Cloud scanning, Kubernetes security risks, and more.

 As an example 'ghcr.io/mlflow/mlflow:v2.3.0' image is scanned by [trivy](https://trivy.dev) [repo](https://github.com/aquasecurity/trivy).
 Only fixed HIGH and CRITICAL vulnerabilities were intended to be found.